-For close to 40 years the Hamlin Memorial Library at Paris Hill, Maine has been putting on a Founder's Day and Classic Car Exhibit.
+For over 40 years the Hamlin Memorial Library at Paris Hill, Maine has been putting on a Founder's Day and Classic Car Exhibit.
 This is a fundraiser to support the old historic building which houses the library.
 The Bahre family opens their fine automobile collection to the public with the proceeds going to the library.
 Since 2006, I have had the opportunity to photograph the cars and design the poster for the event.

 For the more recent photographs, you can read the story about making the images for the poster on my blog.

 For my first poster, the one overall car photo was provided from the Bahre's collection of images.

 This is one of those images that was a case of being in the right place at the right time.
 The curator of the collection was parking the vehicles after the Founder's Day event while the late afternoon sun was streaming though the garage door.
 With this vehicle, I caught it at just the right time as he was backing in to the garage.

 A Harvey Earl Cadillac.
 The background is the radio grille.

 Do you feel like you are driving this Stutz?
 Most of the images in the posters have been taken outdoors on scenic Paris Hill.